 For the sake of argument, let’s first break down some major similarities between the two platforms that caused all the competition battles in the first place.

 Instagram and TikTok are both highly entertaining, primarily mobile apps.
-It doesn’t surprise then that both have exploded upon their introduction and have the highest growth rates.
+It doesn’t come as a surprise then that both have exploded upon their introduction and have the highest growth rates.

 With the introduction of IG Reels, both now support short, audio-based videos that keep the audiences hooked like no other.